wolexyg/Machine-Learning-Projects/README.md

 This is dataset which is used to recommend the crop for the suitable soil.
 This will be very useful in crop production (Agriculture) **without looses based on soli ph, rainfall, humadity and other chemical components present in the soil.

+# About the data
+Nitrogen is so vital because it is a major component of chlorophyll, the compound by which plants use sunlight energy to produce sugars from water and carbon dioxide (i.e., photosynthesis).
+It is also a major component of amino acids, the building blocks of proteins.
+Without proteins, plants wither and die.
+Phosphorus is, therefore, important in cell division and development of new tissue.
+Phosphorus is also associated with complex energy transformations in the plant.
+Adding phosphorus to soil low in available phosphorus promotes root growth and winter hardiness, stimulates tillering, and often hastens maturity.
+Potassium is a critical nutrient that plants absorb from the soil, and from fertilizer.
+It increases disease resistance, helps stalks to grow upright and sturdy, improves drought tolerance, and helps plants get through the winter.
+The average soil temperatures for bioactivity range from 50 to 75F.
+These values are favorable for normal life functions of earth biota that ensure proper organic matter decomposition, increased nitrogen mineralization, uptake of soluble substances, and metabolism.
+The pH range 5.5–6.5 is optimal for plant growth as the availability of nutrients is optimal.
+Besides disease, rainfall can also determine how fast a crop will grow from seed, including when it will be ready for harvesting.
+A good balance of rain and proper irrigation can lead to faster-growing plants, which can cut down on germination time and the length between seeding and harvest.